MIBAC FAQs

 The collaborative quality improvement activities follow the pattern of more than 20 other BCBSM-supported statewide improvement collaboratives that have consistently demonstrated tangible improvements in processes and outcomes of care, and real savings to employers and citizens of Michigan in general who incur the cost of medical care.
 Henry Ford Health houses the Coordinating Centers for MIBAC, MSSIC (Michigan Spine Surgery Improvement Collaborative), and MiMIND (Michigan Mental Health Innovation Network for Clinical Design), and the remainder of the Coordinating Centers are housed at Michigan Medicine / University of Michigan Health System.

-The practitioner training programs provided by Spine Care Partners have been used in a variety of settings, in several different states, and have consistently had high levels of participant satisfaction and incorporate evidence-based evaluation and treatment methods for the care of acute low back pain.
 The collaborative quality improvement activities follow the pattern of more than 20 other BCBSM-supported statewide improvement collaboratives that have consistently demonstrated tangible improvements in processes and outcomes of care, and real savings to employers and citizens of Michigan in general who incur the cost of medical care.

 How can I ask questions or trouble-shoot issues with participate?